United States Government Accountability Office

+The commission must recommend at least three individuals to the president, and the president may request that the commission recommend additional individuals.
+The president then selects an individual from those recommended to nominate as the new comptroller general.
+The president's nomination must be confirmed by the Senate's Committee on Homeland Security & Governmental Affairs before being voted on by the full Senate.

+The current comptroller general is Gene Dodaro, who has served in the position since March 13, 2008.

 Powers of GAO

 The work of the GAO is done at the request of congressional committees or subcommittees or is mandated by public laws or committee reports.
-It also undertakes research under the authority of the Comptroller General.
+It also undertakes research under the authority of the comptroller general.
 It supports congressional oversight by: